 - Baked avocado fries

 Let me know in the comment below if you are in love with cooking or you don’t like it at all.
-Give a tip or two to those who are struggling with eating healthy on a vegan lifestyle, because they hate spending time preparing meals.
+Also, give a tip or two to those who are struggling with eating healthy on a vegan lifestyle, because they hate spending time preparing meals.